18kimn/yale-detour/README.md

     ```sh
     REACT_APP_MAPBOX_API_KEY=REPLACE-WITH-YOUR-KEY
     ```
-4. You must replace `REPLACE-WITH-YOUR-KEY` with a personal Mapbox API key that you can generate by visiting the [Mapbox Access Tokens](https://account.mapbox.com/access-tokens) page or by using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens).
+4. You must replace `REPLACE-WITH-YOUR-KEY` with a key that we can provide for collaborators.
+You can also use a personal Mapbox API key that you can generate by visiting the [Mapbox Access Tokens](https://account.mapbox.com/access-tokens) page or by using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens).
 <!-- USAGE EXAMPLES -->
 ## Usage